How To Drill Out A Lock – Easy to Follow Step-by-Step Guide

 You need to create a guide hole in the lock.
-Use a punch or a bradawl to create the hole, which should be between the inner and outer ring of the lock and in the direction of the jagged side of the key.
+Use a punch or a bradawl to create the hole, which should be between the inner and outer rings of the lock and in the direction of the jagged side of the key.

 2. Start Small

 Use a small, ⅛-inch drill bit and drill through the guide hole and into the lock.
 This will destroy the pins, of which most locks have five, but some have six.
 It should become more difficult to drill when you reach a pin and will get easier as you finish that pin.